 Why would you allow a driver who does NOT value life to make you a widow or widower?

 Why would you allow a crazy driver to make your children overnight orphans?

 Folks change begins with you and I .
 The police are not riding in that death trap, you do.

 This has nothing to do with “ Serikali Saidia” It all got to do with YOU yes YOU .
 A driver and a conductor cannot be stronger and bigger than all of you in that vehicle .

 This is your life and almighty God expects you to treasure and take care of it.
 ACCIDENTS ARE CAUSED BY HUMANS and stupid humans for that matter.
 Please don’t blame it on God, Almighty God gave you a brain to think and a mouth to speak up.

-For you to remain silent in that matatu then you are not any different.
+For you to remain silent in that matatu or bus then you are not any different.
 I hope you will now stand up and help make our roads safer, to reach your destination in one piece.